Slavk11/Slavk11/README.md

 =================================================================================================================================
 I am iOS developer
 ------------------
-* 🌍  I'm based in Moscow/Tokyo
+* 🌍  I'm based in Moscow and Tokyo
 * 🤝  I'm open to collaborating on interesting projects

 <p align="center">